-Prepaid expenses and unearned scholarships increased by \$3.7 million in 2019.
+Prepaid expenses and unearned scholarships decreased by \$7.0 million in 2020 following an increase of \$3.7 million in 2019.
 Prepaid expenses are expected to fluctuate from year to year.
 Unearned scholarship expense results from the Fall academic term spanning across the fiscal year-end.
-The University prorates scholarship expense to recognize only the amounts incurred in each fiscal year.
+The University prorates scholarship expense to recognize only the amounts incurred in each fiscal year, which can result in fluctuations depending on the timing of the Fall semester.